Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Microlocal perverse sheaves and the Fukaya category

+This suggests a method of computing the Fukaya category of a stably polarized weakly Weinstein manifold $W$: first, determine a skeleton $\LL_W$ for $W$ together with an open cover $\LL=\bigcup \LL_i$ such that the $\LL_i$ are conic Lagrangians in cotangent bundles.
+Second, study the cosheaves $\mu\Sh^c_{\LL_i}.$ Finally, the Fukaya category of $W$ will be computed as global sections of the cosheaf $\mu\Sh^c_{\LL},$ which can be glued together from its values on the $\LL_i,$ so it remains only to compute that colimit.
+The first step is what we have accomplished in the previous section; as we have seen, in our case, each local piece $\LL_i$ will be of the form of the union of a toric variety together with conormals to its toric strata.

-\begin{corollary} Suppose that the skeleton $\cL$ of $M$ has a cover by pieces $\cL_i$ with the property that $\cL_i$ is the relative skeleton for a pair $(T^*X_i,\Lambda_i)$ as above.
-Then the Fukaya category $\Fuk(M)$ is the colimit of the categories $\Sh_{\Lambda_i}^c(X_i)$. \end{corollary} Colimits of categories are difficult to compute in general; to simplify the situation, we use the following trick: \begin{lemma} Let $\cC = \colim \cC_i$ be a colimit of cocomplete dg categories $\cC_i$ along continuous functors $F_i$.
-Then $\cC$ is equivalent to the limit $\lim \cC_i$ obtained by replacing $F_i$ by their left adjoints. \end{lemma} We can thus compute the colimit in Corollary~\ref{cor:secdec} as
+As colimits of categories can be difficult to understand, we will simplify the above procedure via the following trick: \begin{lemma} Let $\cC = \varinjlim \cC_i$ be a colimit of cocomplete dg categories $\cC_i$ along continuous functors $F_i$.
+Then $\cC$ is equivalent to the limit $\varprojlim \cC_i$ obtained by replacing $F_i$ by their left adjoints. \end{lemma} We can thus compute the colimit described above as

 If the limit in \eqref{eqn:co-lim} is the dg category $A\dgmod$ of modules over a dg algebra $A$, then the compact objects $(A\dgmod)^c$ will be the dg category $A\dgperf$ of perfect $A$-modules.